 International Nurses Day remains a day in which people can say thank you to nurses for their contribution to healthcare, for their resilience, perseverance, adaptability, compassion and skill.

-So, from the Priory Group, thank you: and a particularly massive thank you to all our nurses, working across our 4 divisions and services.
+So, from all at Priory Group, thank you; and a particularly massive thank you to all our nurses, working across our four divisions and services.

 For details of current positions available within Priory Group, please call our recruitment line on 0116 240 8692 or click here to visit our careers website